Azema4ka/util-modal-control-tools/README.md

 # Util modal control tools
-It is a utility that allows you to use uniform leverage for modals across your rendering components
+It is a utility that allows you to use uniform leverage for modals across your vue components